DevExpress/testcafe/docs/articles/documentation/reference/configuration-file.md

 ## browserInitTimeout

-Specifies the time (in milliseconds) for every of the specified browsers to establish a connection.
-If one or more of the browsers fail to connect to TestCafe proxy within the specified period, an error is thrown.
+Specifies the time (in milliseconds) for every of the specified browsers to connect and report that it is ready to test.
+If one or more of the browsers fail to connect within the specified period, an error is thrown.

-When a browser connects to TestCafe, the [BrowserConnection.ready](./testcafe-api/browserconnection/ready.md) event fires.

 ```json
 {